Liam-Lee-66/SD160-Techinical-Writing-Skills---Final-Project-Portofolio/README.md

 Name: Liam Lee

 ## Blog Description:
 This blog is meant to be a journal of my work.
 Since I am still a student, and I am still learning, this should act as a sneak peak for the audience.
-This should let the audience know who I am, what can I do or have I done, what I capable in the future.
+This should let the audience know who I am, what I have done and what I am capable of in the future.
 The audience should be able to notice the improvements during my journey of making webpages.
 <!--
 ## Audience / Persona:
 1. Reader's name: